 Note: it's not always a great idea to disqualify an agency simply because they work with other industries.
 Oftentimes, things that work really well in other industries - like technology and saas - can be applied to manufacturing marketing.
 In fact, a somewhat varied focus in your agency's portfolio could be an advantage.
 You can benefit from trends that are working cross-industry instead of the same-old tactics.
 Just make sure they know your industry as well as the others.

-Chances are, a highly-experienced agency can apply key strategy from other accounts to your business, which means you’ll see success -- fast.
+Chances are, a highly-experienced agency can apply key strategies from other accounts to your business, which means you’ll see success -- fast.